certik/femhub_notebook/src/README.txt

-This is the first release of the standalone Sage Notebook.
+This is the first release of the standalone FEMhub Notebook.

 INSTALLATION: